 It was a struggle, that seemed to be keeping going on and on and nothing I tried or did could fix it.
 I was choosing to go forward with it, knowing that it was the principe that I was standing up for, hoping that right would come through.
 And it didn’t.
 I tried and I tried, for so long, and it was all for nothing.

 But then positives came out of that too – again I built strong supportive relationships with colleagues and friends, there for me to help, listen, support and guide me through the storm I was trying to steer through again.

 Just like in my teenage years, I had very little control over what would become years of uncertainty and loss… me trying to fix it and it not working.
 I tried to secure a future, and I still am… but it’s getting tiring.
 I’m feeling done in and like I need to take another tact.
-But I’ll know I’ll get there.
+But I’ll know I’ll get there, one day, hopefully soon.

 In all of these tough times, I do remember thinking, why me?
 Why couldn’t I just have a good life, a nice normal home and family and life?